Trusts and Charitable Grants

 Grant applications should be submitted to: email@example.com

-The funds are managed by finance and investment sub-committees, which takes professional advice as appropriate.
+The funds are managed by finance and investment sub-committees, which take professional advice as appropriate.

 Since the end of World War II part of the St Monica Trust endowment funds have been held in agricultural estates and commercial properties, which have proved to be a shrewd investment.
-The estates, which total about 21,000 acres, are managed by the Society’s Estates and Property Sub Committee advised by the Land Steward as well as the commercial properties with advice from the Managing Agent.
+The estates, which total about 21,000 acres, are managed by SMV’s Estates and Property Sub-Committee advised by the Land Steward as well as the commercial properties with advice from the Managing Agent.